IC2018-Push/FollowUp/README.md

 Complete the steps:

- Go to https://console.ng.bluemix.net and Log in.
+ Go to [IBM Cloud ](https://console.ng.bluemix.net) and Log in.
 Click on [Catalog](https://console.ng.bluemix.net/catalog/) on the top bar.

 1. On the left pane click on `Mobile` below Apps.
 Create a `Push notification service`.